nikneym/picodns/README.md

   error(err)
 end

--- when called inside a coroutine,
+-- when called in a coroutine,
 -- it becomes a non-blocking call local co = coroutine.create(function() local answers, err = resolver:query("luajit.org")